skhetarpal/Algorithms/README.md

-# Machine_Learning_From_Scratch
+# Regression
-This repository will hold tools for all basic machine learning tools.
+This repository holds code for building regression models.